manateeit/rools/package-tools/npm-package/README.md

 npm update @automateeverything.cc/roo-code-memory-bank
 ```

-The updated configuration files will be automatically extracted during the update process.
+The updated configuration files will be automatically extracted during the update process, overwriting any existing files.

 ## Versioning